 - Do you need insurance cover for supporting equipment? if so, make sure this is included in your commercial drone policy.

 To be eligible to take out commercial drone insurance you’ll first need to pass your ground school theory exam.
 Once you have your insurance in place, you’ll be covered whilst you complete your training as long as you fly with a qualified trainer.
-Depending on the training you’re doing, you may discover that you’ll face higher excesses on your insurance if you do make a claim.
+Depending on the training, you may face higher excesses on your insurance if you do make a claim.
 And there may be certain exclusions, so check this carefully with your broker.

 Other insurance options for commercial drone pilots